cameronsamuels/bocracy/README.md

 Play online at <https://bocracy.com>.
 ## Beta testing & contributing
 b-Ocracy is currently in the beta testing stage, so contributing to our game via GitHub or any other way is very appreciative.
 Also, we have a [Google Group](https://bocracy.com/betatest) for the beta testing that we send out announcements and discuss game related information.

+You can also play the [alpha release](https://bocracy.bitballoon.com) online.
 ## Team
 Our primary team members for [b-Ocracy](https://github.com/orgs/thebclickteam/teams/bocracy/members) include [Cameron Samuels](http://cameronsamuels.com), [Ethan Choo](https://github.com/ethanchoo), [Faith Tsang](https://github.com/faithtsang), [Cooper Lan](https://github.com/cooperlan), and [Jacob Gelder](https://github.com/jacobgelder).
 ## License